Virtuozzo (company)

-Virtuozzo is a software company that develops virtualization and cloud management software for cloud computing providers, managed services providers and internet hosting service providers.
-The company's software enables service providers to offer Infrastructure as a service, Container-as-a-Service, Platform as a service, Kubernetes-as-a-Service, WordPress-as-a-Service and other solutions.
+Virtuozzo is a software company that develops virtualization, cloud management and AI infrastructure software for cloud computing providers, managed services providers and internet hosting service providers.
+The company's software enables service providers to offer infrastructure as a service, container-as-a-service, platform as a service, Storage-as-as-service, kubernetes-as-a-service, WordPress-as-a-service and other solutions.

 History

 The company was founded as SWsoft in 1997 as a privately held server automation and virtualization company.
 In 2000, the company released the first commercially available operating system-level virtualization container technology.
 In 2003, SWsoft acquired the makers of Confixx and Plesk web hosting products: Plesk Server Administration (PSA) control panel and Confixx Professional hosting software.
 Virtuozzo was the core enabling technology behind SWsoft's HSP Complete solution.
 In 2004, SWsoft acquired Parallels, Inc.

 In 2005, the company open-sourced its operating system-level virtualization technology as OpenVZ.
 In 2007, SWsoft announced that it had changed its name to Parallels and would distribute its products under the Parallels name.

 In December 2015, Virtuozzo was spun out from Parallels to become a standalone company.
 In May 2016, Virtuozzo announced its intention to join the Open Container Initiative.

 In July 2021, Virtuozzo acquired OnApp.
 In October of that year, the company acquired Jelastic.

+Kurt Daniel became Chief Executive Officer of Virtuozzo in late 2025, with the appointment publicly announced in February 2026.

+In 2026, Virtuozzo announced its AI Infrastructure System, expanding its software portfolio to support AI infrastructure with integrated management of compute, GPU resources, storage, networking, and orchestration for AI, cloud, and virtualized workloads.